johnbillion/slurpetta/README.markdown

 * Every plugin in the [WordPress.org plugin directory](https://wordpress.org/plugins/) with at least 10,000 active installations
 * Every theme in the [WordPress.org theme directory](https://wordpress.org/themes/) with at least 1,000 active installations
+* WordPress core

 As of March 2024 this is **around 2,500 plugins** and **700** themes.

 Slurping and updating just these plugins and themes is at least 20x faster and smaller than slurping the entire plugin and theme repos which would otherwise total over 100,000 items.

-Really handy for doing local searches across popular WordPress plugins and themes.
+Really handy for doing local searches across popular WordPress plugins, themes, and core.

 Requirements
 ------------